navipartner/docs/content/en/docs/retail/pos_academy/configuration/view_profile/index.md

 toc: true
 type: docs
 ---
-In the POS View Profile determines what the POS Unit display looks like and how the contents are formatted.
+The POS View Profile determines what the POS Unit display looks like and how the contents are formatted.

 In the **General** section you can set up the following options for the fictional example company *Bring It to You Retail Store Ltd.*: